aave/flashloan-box/README.md

 1. Follow the steps 0 --> step 4 from above.
 2. (Install and) Run [Ganache](https://www.trufflesuite.com/ganache), preferably the [CLI version](https://github.com/trufflesuite/ganache-cli)
 3. In `truffle-config.js`, ensure the details for the `development` network match up with your running Ganache instance.
-4. To minimise set up steps with Aave's lending pools, use Ganache's fork feature.
+4. To minimize set up steps with Aave's lending pools, use Ganache's fork feature.
 This will 'fork' mainnet into your Ganache instance.
     Open terminal, replace `YOUR_INFURA_KEY` (this is called Project ID in the Infra dashboard) in the following and run:
     ```
     ganache-cli --fork https://mainnet.infura.io/v3/YOUR_INFURA_KEY -i 1